-If for any reason your child is unable to eat the snacks provided due to medical reasons, please notify the Coordinator and list the reason on the RVCLC Childcare enrollment form under Allergies/Other medical concerns or Special Needs.
+If for any reason your child is unable to eat the snacks provided due to medical reasons, please notify the Director and list the reason on the RVCLC Childcare enrollment form under Allergies/Other medical concerns or Special Needs.
 In such case, an alternative snack will be provided for the student.

 Student's personal property, coats, clothing, school bags, etc. must be cleared from the site each day after the program.
 After three days, all abandoned articles are placed in the Lost and Found.
 The student's personal belongings are his/her responsibility.

 Students should not bring money, toys, food, or other items not necessary for school activities without permission from the RVCLC staff.
 RVCLC Childcare does not accept responsibility for items lost, stolen, or broken.

 DISCIPLINE AND DISCHARGE

 Participants are entitled to a pleasant and harmonious environment at RVCLC Childcare.
 The RVCLC Childcare cannot serve participants who display chronically disruptive behavior.